Skip to Main Content Skip to Main Navigation

 A:

-There is no obligations to take summer courses at Lehman, unless required by a specific program.
+There is no obligation to take summer courses at Lehman, unless required by a specific program.
 It is normal to have a start semester in CUNYfirst preceding the semester to which you were admitted.

 Q: If I have questions and would like to meet with an admissions counselor, can I set up an appointment?